Year 6: Morpurgo and Pullman

-The topics that we will be covering in Year 6 this half-term link to our History topic and include:
+The topics that we will be covering in Year 6 this term include:

 English: Various genres of writing, focusing on grammar, punctuation and spelling.
-The texts we will be reading are: The Amazing Tale of Ali Pasha, War Game, War Horse and poetry.
+The texts we will be reading are selected poetry, The Amazing Tale of Ali Pasha, War Game and Private Peaceful.

-Maths: This will be taught with a ‘hands on’ practical approach to problem solving, place value, fractions, percentages and properties of shapes.
+Maths: This will be taught with a CPA approach to Problem Solving, Place Value, Fractions, Percentages and Properties of Shapes.

 Year 6 team: